Good to know

-Rollerblading or inline skating is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
+Inline skating is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
 As an example, you can play both hockey on ice skates and inline skates.

-Rollerblades for various types of rollerblading
+Inline skates for various types of rollerblading

-The story behind inline skates
+The story behind inliner roller skates

 In the 1980's Roces and Rollerblade created inline skates as we know them today.
-But actually the first documented inline skates can be dated back to the 1800th century in London where John Joseph Merlin used them as a publicity stunt for the opening of his museum.
+But actually the first documented inline skates can be dated back to the 18th century in London where John Joseph Merlin used them as a publicity stunt for the opening of his museum.
 The skates had wheels placed in a line like skates today but they didn’t have any brakes and couldn’t turn which resulted in a crash straight into a mirrored wall.

 It wasn’t until 1819 that the first inline skates were patented.
 However, just like the skates of Merlin, these inline skates did not have brakes and could not simulate the movements of ice skates which was the goal.
 Several attempts to make good, stable, inline skates were made, but when roller skates came out in 1860, inliners moved to the background.
 They stayed there until the 1980’s where inline skates as we know them today were developed and marketed into a success.